qmk/qmk_firmware/docs/glossary.md

 ## USB Host (or simply Host)
 The USB Host is your computer, or whatever device your keyboard is plugged into.

-# Couldn't find the term you're looking for?
+# Couldn't Find the Term You're Looking For?

 [Open an issue](https://github.com/qmk/qmk_firmware/issues) with your question and the term in question could be added here.
 Better still, open a pull request with the definition. :)